code4sac/learning-blocks/Learning-Blocks-No-Docker-Version/py_orl/Readme.md

 1. Install PostgreSQL
 2. Create an admin user and table for the application.
+3. Add environment varialbes for database credentials other [configuration settings](https://github.com/code4sac/learning-blocks/blob/main/Learning-Blocks-No-Docker-Version/py_orl/core/config.py).
-3. (Optional) Install pgAdmin to view and modify the database.
+4. (Optional) Install pgAdmin to view and modify the database.

 ## Local server